t29512/robot-friends/README.md

 # Robot-Friends

-Basic React Practice by making virtual robot friends.
+Basic React ractice by making virtual robot friends.

 Finally I have some friends.